 But URLs can still become quite unwieldy if you have longer post and page titles.
 For example, the automatically generated URL for this knowledge base entry would be:

 Luckily, you can change this whenever you are editing a post or page.
-In the editor, go to the right sidebar, and look for the "Permalink" section:
+In the WordPress editor, go to the right-sidebar, and look for the "URL" section:

-Once found, click on it and then, in the drop-down that opens, customize your URL as you best see fit:
+Once found, click on it and then, in the pop-up that opens, customize your URL as you best see fit: